SFTtech/openage/doc/nyan/api_reference/reference_aux.md

 left\_boundary <= progress < right\_boundary
 ```

 In the special case of `left_boundary = 0.0` the interval is considered as *left-open*.
 This is done to ensure that progress can be exclusively checked *during* an ability action (between 0% and 100%) without having to consider the *before* or *after*.
 If progress should additionally be checked for the case 0%, a `Progress` object with the exact values `left_boundary = 0.0` and `right_boundary = 0.0` must be defined.
-Similarly, If progress should additionally be checked for the case 100%, a `Progress` object with the exact values `left_boundary = 1.0` and `right_boundary = 1.0` must be defined.
+Similarly, If progress should additionally be checked for the case 100%, a `Progress` object with the exact values `left_boundary = 100.0` and `right_boundary = 100.0` must be defined.

 **properties**
 Defines what happens if the progress enters the defined interval.

+The engine expects objects from the namespace `engine.aux.progress.property.type` as keys.
+Values must always be an instance of the object used as key.

 Properties:

+* `AnimationOverlay`: Overlays the animation of an ability with other animations.
-* `AnimatedProgress`: Overrides the animation of an ability.
+* `Animated`: Overrides the animation of an ability.
-* `TerrainProgress`: Changes the underlying terrain of the game entity.
+* `Terrain`: Changes the underlying terrain of the game entity.
-* `TerrainOverlayProgress`: Changes terrain overlays of a game entity.
+* `TerrainOverlay`: Changes terrain overlays of a game entity.
-* `StateChangeProgress`: Alters the base abilities and modifiers of the game entity through `StateChanger` objects.
+* `StateChange`: Alters the base abilities and modifiers of the game entity through `StateChanger` objects.

 **left_boundary**
 Defines the left boundary of the progression interval.
-Must be a float between 0.0 and 1.0 that represents a percentage of progression.
+Must be a float between 0.0 and 100.0 that represents a percentage of progression.
 Must be smaller than `right_boundary`.

 **right_boundary**
 Defines the left boundary of the progression interval.
-Must be a float between 0.0 and 1.0 that represents a percentage of progression.
+Must be a float between 0.0 and 100.0 that represents a percentage of progression.
 Must be larger than `left_boundary`.

-## aux.property.ProgressProperty
+## aux.progress.property.ProgressProperty

 ```python
 ProgressProperty(Entity):